 - Is price a major factor in deciding whether the customer makes a purchase, or is this an inelastic market?

 Think about the digital consumer you are trying to reach with a specific service or product.
 Factors such as age, geographic location, gender, hobbies and interests, career, and income are just a few of the consumer metrics you should consider putting into your digital customer profile.
 Ask yourself not only questions related to how you can get that customer to connect with your brand online, but how your brand can answer a meaningful problem that customer has as well.
-Answering problems is the key to driving traffic to your website and turning website visitors into customers.
+Answering problems are the key to driving traffic to your website and turning website visitors into customers.
 With effective problem-solving strategies in place, you can also begin converting customers into loyal brand advocates who will market for you online.

 The Digital Consumer

-The best way to begin understanding the digital consumer is to look into market segmentation.
+The best way to begin understanding the digital consumer is to look into the market segmentation.
 Market segments are even more valuable in digital marketing than they are in traditional marketing.
 Traditional marketing mediums such as print and Television advertisements rely on crafting campaigns that will appeal to broad audiences.
 Even if you manage to isolate a prime time slot for advertising to a general demographic, the results of your marketing efforts are still going to be difficult to gauge with such strategies.
 The digital landscape has changed the face of marketing, allowing marketers to create highly targeted campaigns designed for smaller segments of the market.

 In addition to knowing which market segments to target with your advertising campaigns, it is also important to understand how digital consumers behave.
 Research shows that a staggering 30 percent of all e-commerce transactions in the United States are now mobile.
 This means that consumers are choosing to research and shop on mobile devices such as smartphones and tablets more than ever before.
 The way consumers use these devices is dramatically different from the way they use desktop computers.
 Convenience is the name of the game in mobile marketing.
 Your website should be responsive, meaning that images and features are adjusted to fit the user’s mobile display.
 This not only increases your conversion rates but helps establish your company as a savvy, mobile-friendly brand.